 Teal is a cool, calming color that creates a relaxing atmosphere and conveys a sense of trustworthiness and reliability.
-And because it is more of an unusual color choice when choosing colors for your website or brand, it can be memorable, and eye-catching, and can allow you to stand out from your competition.
+And because it is more of an unusual color choice when choosing colors, it can be memorable, and eye-catching, and can allow you to stand out.

 Let’s dive in…

 Teal is a rather striking color that falls somewhere between green and blue.
 It is sometimes described as a medium to dark shade of bluish-green or greenish-blue.

 Teal gets its name from the Eurasian teal bird (Anas Crecca) which is found in Europe, Asia, and North America.
 This beautiful duck has a dark greenish-blue stripe on its head after which the teal color is named.

 What Does Teal Look Like?

 The teal color looks like a mixture of blue and green – think of the ocean on a summer day or bright peacock feathers!

 Teal is neither blue nor green!
 And although it has qualities of both colors, it is difficult to pinpoint exactly whether it would be a blue or green color.
 I would say that teal is its very own unique color!